syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

 ### DeclineButtonClicked

 The SfPopupLayout.PopupView.DeclineButtonClicked will be fired when clicking the Decline button in the pop-up footer.
-It cancels pop-up closing with `CancelEventArgs` that contains the following property:
+It can cancel pop-up closing with `CancelEventArgs` that contains the following property:

 * [Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true): Pop-up opening is based on this value.